The best baitcaster setup for light lures

 • Zero Adjuster automatic spool alignment

-• Smooth 7+1 bearing system with instant anti-reverse – ball bearings are a completely made up stat that brands use to sell products
+• Smooth 7+1 bearing system with instant anti-reverse – ball bearings are a completely made up stat that brands use to sell product

 • 90 mm Swept Handle – completely a matter of personal preference.